Hajibabaei-Lab/HajibabaeiEtAl2019/README.md

 # README

 This repository contains the datasets and scripts used to create the figures in Hajibabaei et al., 2019.
+COI metabarcoding primer choice affects richness and recovery of indicator taxa in freshwater sytems.
+PLoS ONE, accepted.

 ## Data analysis outline